Published:

 2. Around the World

-One student stands beside another student's desk.
+One student stands beside the neighboring student's desk.
 You say a Latin word, and both students try to say the correct English meaning first.
 The winner moves on to challenge the next student.
 The goal is to go “around the world” (around the classroom) by beating every classmate.
 This has always been one of my students' favorites.
 Kids love the chance to move around the classroom and the fact that the progress is measured by seats moved makes it easy to keep score.

 3. Magnet Toss